lethargilistic/oam-dl/README.md

 # Usage
 After installing, run `oam-dl --create`.
+This creates a json file in your home directory that stores information on each of the comics.

 ##`--download`
+Downloading a comic will create a directory structure in your home directory under OAM to automatically organize your comics by year and month.

+### `<NUM>`
 `oam-dl --download <NUM>` retrieves the `Ozy and Millie` comic with release number <NUM>.